jianchun/ChakraCore/jd hbstats.md

     ...
   ```

 - SmallHeapBlock: Subtract free objects from total objects.
-Search
-  heapBlock.heapBucket.allocatorHead list for this heapBlock.
+ * Search heapBlock.heapBucket.allocatorHead list for this heapBlock.
 Between
    allocator.freeObjectList and allocator.endAddress are free objects.
+ * Otherwise the heapBlock is not in allocator.
+Walk heapBlock.freeObjectList
+   for free objects.